hennasingh/creative-corner/README.md

 The testing details for the website can be found in [testing.md](testing.md)

-### Struggles and New Learnings

-I had some struggles when I started working on the project and learnt a few things while I fixed them.
-1. The first issue I had was displaying my footer on the mobile view.
-I had added 3 paragraphs in my footer and wanted to display in column for mobile and in row for desktop.
-I had enclosed 3 sections in div and had given flex display to `footer` with column direction.
-This made it impossible to give `space-evenly` to `justify-content` attribute to the ul element as giving `flex` display to footer made it confined to the text size.
-Two ways to fix this were, giving either `width` to the `ul` element or removing `flex` display from the footer as other elements will be block display and giving `flex` only to unordered list.

-2. The second issue I faced was displaying images in the home screen for mobile screens.
-I aimed to create sliding images by using only HTML and CSS.
-This was a bit of a struggle as I was unable to fit my images in the mobile screen as I pictured in my wireframe.
-I struggled further with relative position for images as it broke my header and footer design.
-I saved the commit which I may come back to again.
-I decided to create a gif image of the gallery images and add them to the home screen.

-3. Another struggle I faced was when I started the crafts section.
-I had a different wireframe but I was not able to fit the content in the mobile view, the same way I had created my wireframe.
-I modified the UI to fit the mobile view.

-4. I also struggled with displaying the crafts section for the tablet and larger screens.
-The text associated with the craft appeared longer than the image.
-I am still figuring out on how to make a proper display for it.
-I believe I would either shorten the text, or make the display vertical rather than the horizontal change on larger screens.

-5. I struggled with managing the width of the components on the website.
-The images would get distorted on 4k and higher resolution screens.
-I am still figuring out to fix it.
-Mentor suggested to give max-width to all the content in the main section.
-I am trying to see if I can give max-width to certain sections than the entire page.

 ### Credits

 I got help from lot of online resources: